Incede/cryptoticket/guide.md

-In the Dapp there will be three modules:
+In Dapp there are three modules:
 ```
     ganache-cli
     Ethereum-Dapp and Server